ibm-js/dtreemap/docs/index.md

 <a name="byfunc"></a>
 #### Mapping using functions

-In this example the data are mapped from the data store using custom functions.
+In this example the data are mapped from the data source using custom functions.
 That means the cell size and color as well as the grouping are computed by functions specified by the application.

 <iframe width="100%" height="300" src="http://jsfiddle.net/ibmjs/TWJ3z/embedded/" allowfullscreen="allowfullscreen" frameborder="0"><a href="http://jsfiddle.net/ibmjs/TWJ3z/">checkout the sample on JSFiddle</a></iframe>

 The example is very similar to the previous one, except that it is using a function to compute the input value for the cells color.
 In this case instead of using the absolute profit figure we are computing the profit percentage.

-The example is also leveraging the query attribute that allows to reduce the scope of the query made onto the data store in order to extract a subset of the data.
+The example is also leveraging the query attribute that allows to reduce the scope of the query made onto the data source in order to extract a subset of the data.
 Here we are choosing only data items with sales above a given threshold.

 Obviously functions are also supported for binding areas, labels or tooltips.